History of Hawaii: Polynesian migration and arrival

-The date of the first settlements is a continuing debate.
+The date of the first arrival of people is a continuing debate.
 Kirch's textbooks on Hawaiian archeology date the first Polynesian settlements to about 300, although his more recent estimates are as late as 600.
 Other theories suggest dates as late as 700 to 800.
-The most recent survey of carbon-dating evidence puts the arrival of the first settlers at around 940–1130.
+The most recent survey of carbon-dating evidence puts the arrival of people at around 940–1130.

 The history of the ancient Polynesians was passed down through genealogy chants recited at formal and family functions.
 The high chiefs' genealogy traced back to the period believed to be inhabited only by gods.
 The pua aliʻi ("flower of royalty") were considered to be living gods.

-Tahitian priest Pā‘ao is said to have brought a new order around 1200.
+Tahitian priest Paʻao is said to have brought a new order around 1200.
 It included laws and a social structure that separated the people into classes.
 The aliʻi nui was the king, with his ʻaha kuhina just below them.
 The aliʻi were the royal nobles with the kahuna (high priest) below them, the makaʻāinana (commoners) next with the kauā as the lowest class.

 The rulers (noho aliʻi o ko Hawaiʻi Pae ʻAina) were independent rulers of geographic areas.
 Their genealogy traces to Hānalaʻanui and others.
 The aliʻi nui were responsible for making sure that people observed a strict kapu (code of conduct).
 The system governed many aspects of Hawaiian social order, fishing rights and even where women could eat.

-Regular voyages occurred between Tahiti and Hawaii for some time, but stopped around 1300 AD.
-Hawaii was thus isolated from the rest of the world for several centuries, until 1778 when Captain Cook made the first documented contact between Hawaii and European explorers.